mathigon/textbooks/content/sequences/content.md

         x-media(src="images/halley-2.jpg" width=173 height=180 lightbox)
         x-media(src="images/halley-3.jpg" width=200 height=180 lightbox)
         x-media(src="images/halley-4.jpg" width=130 height=180 lightbox)
-      p.caption Depections of Halley's comet throughout time: a Babylonian tablet (164 BC), a medival tapestry (1070s), a science magazine (1910) and a Soviet stamp (1986).
+      p.caption Depections of Halley’s comet throughout time: a Babylonian tablet (164 BC), a medival tapestry (1070s), a science magazine (1910) and a Soviet stamp (1986).

 ---
+> id: ball

 A different group of scientists is investigating the behaviour of a bouncing tennis ball.
 With every bounce, the ball loses some of its original height: